0x4447/0x4447_product_s3_email/README.md

 # 0x4447-Product-S3-Email

-This stack was created out of frustration due to the fact that to this day there's no easy way to have a full email server without the overhead of installing and configuring all servers needed to handle incoming and outgoing messages.
-We wanted something simple, with no interface and no server management, so we came up with S3-Email.
-This included AWS SES as our email server (receive and send) and S3 as our database and interface.
+This stack was created out of frustration over the complicated process of creating and running a full email server.
+Even today, we're still dealing with the overhead of installing and configuring multiple necessary servers to handle incoming and outgoing messages.
+We wanted something simple - with no interface and no server management - so we came up with S3-Email, which includes AWS SES as our email server (receive and send) and S3 as our database and interface.
 Then we tied everything together with a bit of code via AWS Lambda.

-The result is an unmanaged email server with unlimited email addresses that also offers the benefit of easily organizing messages by adding the `+` character to the email names.
-The `+` is converted to a `/`, which correlates to an object path in S3.
+The result is an unmanaged email server offering unlimited email addresses and the benefit of easily organizing messages by adding the `+` character to the email names.
+The `+` is converted to a `/` that correlates to an object path in S3.

 ### Organizing with a +

-When you sign up for online services, you can organize your emails with the `+` character in this way:
+When you sign up for online services, use the `+` character to organize your emails as follows:

 - social+facebook@example.com
 - social+instagram@example.com
 - social+linkedin@example.com
-- etc.
+- and so on...

 This groups all social emails in the `social` folder.
 The possibilities are endless.

 ### Endless email addresses

-Once you add and confirm your domain with SES, you can put any string you want in front of the `@`, as long as it conforms to the email address standard.
-This means that you'll have endless email addresses at your disposal, and you'll be able to organize your life in a way never possible before.
-For example, you can give each service you sign up for its own special email:
+Once you've added and confirmed your domain with SES, you can put any string that conforms with the email address standard in front of the `@`.
+S3-Email puts endless potential email addresses at your disposal.
+It also provides you with an opportunity to organize your life in a way that hasn't been possible until now.
+For example, you can assign each service you use its own dedicated email:

 - facebook@example.com
 - instagram@example.com
 - linkedin@example.com
 - etc.

-> Basically receive and send email with some skills.
+> Basically, you can receive and send email with some skills.

 # DISCLAIMER!

-This stack is available to anyone at no cost, but on an as-is basis.
+This stack is available to everyone at no cost, but on an as-is only basis.
 0x4447 LLC is not responsible for damages or costs of any kind that may occur when you use the stack.
 You take full responsibility when you use it.

 # How to deploy

 <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=zer0x4447-S3-Email&templateURL=https://s3.amazonaws.com/0x4447-drive-cloudformation/s3-email.json">
 <img align="left" style="float: left; margin: 0 10px 0 0;" src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"></a>

-All you need to do to deploy this stack is click the button to the left and follow the instructions that CloudFormation provides in your AWS Dashboard.
-Alternatively you can download the CF file from [here](https://s3.amazonaws.com/0x4447-drive-cloudformation/s3-email.json).
+All you need to do to deploy the stack is click the button at left and follow the instructions that CloudFormation provides in your AWS Dashboard.
+Alternatively, you can download the CF file from [here](https://s3.amazonaws.com/0x4447-drive-cloudformation/s3-email.json).

-# What will deploy?
+# What deploys?

 ![S3-Email Diagram](https://raw.githubusercontent.com/0x4447/0x4447-product-s3-email/assets/diagram.png)

 The stack takes advantage of AWS S3, AWS SES, AWS Lambda, and the AWS Trigger system to tie everything together.
-You'll get:
+You'll have the following:

 - 1x SES Rule Sets
 - 2x S3 Bucket
   - 1x for CodePipeline to store artifacts
-  - 1x for the emails
+  - 1x for emails
 - 3x CodePipelines
 - 3x CodeBuilds
 - 3x Lambdas